 Latvia is easy to reach by travellers from both West and East.
 Choose what transport suits you best – a plane, train, bus, car, or a ferry across the Baltic Sea.

 There are direct flights to Riga from more than 85 cities in Europe, Asia, Africa, and America.
 The Latvian national airline, airBaltic (www.airbaltic.com), provides easy and convenient connections to all the major airports in Europe and CIS countries.

-Riga International Airport (www.riga-airport.com) is only ten kilometres southwest of the Riga city centre.
+Riga International Airport (www.riga-airport.com) is only ten kilometers southwest of the Riga city center.
 A taxi ride from the airport to central Riga takes between ten and twenty minutes, depending on traffic, and costs approximately EUR 10–13.

 Bus no. 22 runs to and from the airport and departs every 10–20 minutes from opposite the bus terminal building near the Old Town, and the fare costs EUR 2.00 (purchasing in the bus).

 Airport Information: phone (00 371) 2931 1817.
 For information in English about all transport schedules, call 1188 (when in Latvia) or (00 371) 6700 1188 (from outside Latvia).

 Ferry connections to Riga are available from Stockholm.
 Tallink (www.tallink.com) operates ferry connections from Stockholm to Riga every other day.
 The ferry terminal building is located at Eksporta iela 1, within walking distance of the Old City.

 Stena Line offers a regular ferry between Liepaja Passenger Port and the German city of Travemünde.
 The journey takes 27 hours.
 To get to Ventspils Port, take the Stena Line ferry from Travemünde with a journey time of 27 hours or from Nynäshamn in Sweden with a journey time of 11 hours